-The curriculum for this course is developed from the Wisconsin Standards for Art and Design Education.
-AP Studio 2D Design is an advanced, 2 trimester, college level art course intended for highly motivated and independent art students.
-Previous 2D art experience is recommended as students must work rigorously to produce a portfolio of 15 quality works of art and 5 selected works that exhibit originality and innovation.
-All work will be created on a two-dimensional surface.
-Mediums include, but are not limited to graphic design, photography, printmaking, collage, painting, and drawing.
+The curriculum for this course is developed from Wisconsin Standards for Art and Design Education.
+AP Studio 3D Design is an advanced, 2 trimester, college level art course intended for highly motivated and independent art students.
+Previous 3D art experience is recommended as students must work rigorously to produce a portfolio of 15 quality works of art and 5 selected works that exhibit originality and innovation.
+The 3D work will be created using a wide range of mediums.
+The mediums include, but are not limited to: ceramics, art metal, plaster, found objects, wax, foam, foam board, and wire.
 Students may submit a portfolio to AP Central.
 A score of 3 or higher results in 3 college humanities credits.
 Grades are determined by 15 sustained investigation assignments/created projects, critiques, and written evidence.
 This is a weighted class.
-The information in this course overview outlines what students should understand and be able to do by the end of the 2 trimester term.
+The information in this course overview outlines what students should understand and be able to do by the end of the two trimester term.